coreshop/CoreShop/README.md

 * Variants of Products
 * Countries with Currencies
 * Currency conversion
-* Country Taxes (not yet implemented)
 * Category Management
 * Abstract Payment
 * Price Rules for Vouchers/Discounts
 * Carrier Management
-* Extendable Carriers
+* Extensible Carriers
 * Different Payment Providers
 * Multiple Themes supported
 * PDF-Invoice Generation
 * Different Order Steps
 * Overwrite CoreShop Classes
 * Overwrite CoreShop Controllers
-* Catalogmode (No Cart, Checkout and Customers)
+* Catalog-Mode (No Cart, Checkout and Customers)
 * Guest Checkout
-* Tax Manager
+* Tax Manager (Custom Taxes for Products and Countries)

 ____

 # Themes
-Themes are installed within plugins/CoreShop/views/template/[Name]
+Themes are installed within plugins/CoreShop/views/template/[Name] or /website/views/coreshop/template/[Name]

 A Theme is basically a Zend Module with the Namespace CoreShopTheme.
 All views and controllers specific for this theme are placed inside the theme-folder.